drachrist/tiktok-research-tools/README.md

 ## Terms of Service and Research Ethics

-This tool collects data through TikTok's official research infrastructure — no scraping or unofficial access is used.
+This tool collects data through TikTok's official research infrastructure meaning no scraping or unofficial access is used.
 Use of the tool requires compliance with the [TikTok Research API Terms of Service](https://developers.tiktok.com/doc/research-api-get-started), which include restrictions on how long data can be stored, prohibitions on re-identifying individual users, and limits on commercial use.
 You are responsible for ensuring your research complies with these terms.

 You should also consult your institution's research ethics board regarding data handling, storage periods, and any applicable data protection regulations (including GDPR where relevant) before beginning data collection.
-Note that ethical approval is a standard requirement of the TikTok Research API application process itself.
+Note that ethical approval is also a standard requirement of the TikTok Research API application process itself.

 All data collected by this tool is saved locally to your own computer.
 Nothing is uploaded or shared remotely.